 If you have prostate cancer that is confined to the prostate and if you have at least a 10-year life expectancy – the best treatment for your cancer is radical prostatectomy.
 This surgery removes the entire prostate gland.

 The two most important complications of this surgery are urinary incontinence and erectile dysfunction (ED).
 This surgery can cause ED due to injury of the cavernosal nerves.
 The cavernosal nerves innervate the penis and they are critically important to the erection process.
 The nerves are located adjacent to the posterior surface of the prostate.
 Consequently, when the prostate is excised, the nerves can be injured.

 If you have prostate cancer, you may have a favorable form of the disease.
-Your doctor, such as brooklyn urologist Dr. Jon Lazare, can determine if you have favorable disease based upon physical exam of your prostate and based upon the results of your prostate biopsy.
-Finally your doctor can obtain an MRI of your prostate gland and the results will further help determine if your cancer is favorable.
+Your doctor, such as brooklyn urologist Dr. Jon Lazare, can determine if you have a favorable disease based upon a physical exam of your prostate and based upon the results of your prostate biopsy.
+Finally, your doctor can obtain an MRI of your prostate gland and the results will further help determine if your cancer is favorable.

-Currently, more than 70% of patients who undergo the radical prostatectomy – now undergo the Robot Assisted Laparoscopic Prostatectomy or RALP procedure.
+Currently, more than 70% of patients who undergo radical prostatectomy – now undergo the Robot-Assisted Laparoscopic Prostatectomy or RALP procedure.
 This modern version of the radical prostatectomy is much less invasive because it avoids a skin incision.
 The RALP procedure is called “minimally invasive” and it uses advanced fiber-optic telescopes and specially designed instruments.
 The scopes and instruments are inserted into the abdomen through ports.
 Ports are small circular openings in the wall of the abdomen.